bytecodealliance/rfcs/0000-benchmark-suite.md

 * Branch misses
 * TLB misses
 * Page faults
+* Ratio of time spent in the kernel vs. user space

 Depending on the counter, these can be noisy across runs, so we should take the mean of multiple samples.
-Additionally, these counters should all be normalized by the number of cycles it took to execute the program.
+Additionally, these counters should all be normalized by the number of cycles it took to execute the program (other than the ratio of time spent in the kernel vs. user space).

 ### Initial List of Potential Candidates